jenkinsci/jira-steps-plugin/hugo/content/getting-started/config/authentication.md

 ## Authentication

-This plugin supports both Basic and OAuth, OAuth is preferred over the Basic authentication.
+This plugin supports Basic Authentication OAuth, and Personal Access Tokens.
+OAuth is preferred over the Basic authentication.

 ### Basic Authentication